v8tix/roku/README.md

   ````
   <br>The OneRedirect and IdleConnectionTimeout functions are examples of how the Golang REST client can be configured and are part of Roku.<br>

 *Once our client is configured, we can start configuring the functions provided by Roku: Fetch and FetchRx.
 The difference between them is that Fetch does not provide a backoff mechanism and does not return the response as an observable.
-For production environments, we recommend using FetchRx.
+For production environments, we recommend using Rx.

   * FetchRx signature:<br>
 ````